 How do we educate our students accordingly?

 The IIS can and wants to allow students and lecturers to experiment with complex transition-focused challenges in a safe, small-scale educational environment.
 In this educational environment, students, lecturers and other partners work together equally and intensively on education, on the basis of co-creation.
 The IIS builds on existing education within the UvA with methods for shaping transitions.
 An overarching methodology that we use in our education is an iterative process of doing and learning, which includes the four successive phases of Imagine (What if?), Connect (Why not?), Act (How about if?), and Evaluate (Then what?).

-The IIS has launched four projects as starting points for transition-focused education: the Shaping Transitions Toolbox, Shaping Transitions Learning trajectory, the Honours module The Next Great/Small Transformation and the elective course Building Bridges for Local Global Challenges.
+The IIS has launched four projects as starting points for transition-focused education: the Transition makers Toolbox, Shaping Transitions Learning trajectory, the Honours module The Next Great/Small Transformation and the elective course Building Bridges for Local-Global Challenges.